Fumonisin B1: Mechanism of action

-The proposed mechanism of action is depicted in figure 3.
-Fumonisin B_{1} occupies the space and electrostatic interactions of both sphinganine (or sphingosine) and fatty acyl-CoA in ceramide synthase.
-The part of FB_{1} that has structural similarity with sphingoid bases (the aminopentol part) may interact with the sphinganine binding site, whereas the negatively charged tricarbyllic acid groups may interact with the fatty acyl-CoA binding site.

-Because FB_{1} also occupies the fatty acyl-CoA space, it is not acylated, since acyl-CoA is necessary for the acylation; FB_{1} only inhibits ceramide synthase.
-However, when the tricarbillic acid groups are removed from FB_{1} by hydrolysis, the resulting product (aminopentol, AP1) does not only act as an inhibitor, but also as a substrate for ceramide synthase; aminopentol is acylated by ceramide synthase to form N-palmitoyl-AP1.
+In biochemical experiments, when the tricarbillic acid groups are removed from FB_{1} by hydrolysis, the resulting product (aminopentol, AP1) does not only act as an inhibitor, but also as a substrate for ceramide synthase; aminopentol is acylated by ceramide synthase to form N-palmitoyl-AP1.
 This supports the suggestion that the aminopentol part of FB_{1} occupies the space of sphinganine in the enzyme.
 N-palmitoyl-AP1 is an even more potent inhibitor of ceramide synthase and may therefore play a role in the toxicity of nixtamalized fumonisins.
+This suggested part of FB_{1} with structural similarity with sphingoid bases (the aminopentol part) may interact with the sphinganine binding site, whereas the negatively charged tricarbyllic acid groups may interact with the fatty acyl-CoA binding site.

+Structural and biochemical studies of human Ceramide Synthase 6 showed that the enzyme sequentially reacts first with acyl-CoA and then sphinganine in a ping-pong reaction.
+FB_{1} substitutes for sphinganine in the second step of this reaction and is acylated by the enzyme, with the protein trapped in the product (acyl-FB_{1}) bound state.